taha-belkacemi/Employees-Management-System/README.md

 - **Delete Employees**: Remove employee records from the database.
 - **Capture Screenshots**: Use the screenshot functionality to capture current views of the system interface.

-## Contributing
-We welcome contributions to the Employee Management System.
-If you have suggestions for improvements or bug fixes, please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Submit a pull request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.